jcchurch/APSUJavaCamp/Day2/08_LoopsContinued/08_LoopsContinued.md

 - No one will have the same artwork on their screen!
 - Each line should be one of the seven colors.

+# The Triangle Spin

-## Next art: Triangle Sprial.
+## Next art: Triangle Spin

 To get started on this, remove the for loop and all the code inside.
+You will need to define the size of your triangles.

+    int size = 300;

 ## Here we go.